 Risks of investing in insurance-linked securities.
 The portfolio could lose a portion or all of the principal it has invested in an insurance-linked security, and the right to additional interest payments with respect to the security, upon the occurrence of one or more trigger events, as defined within the terms of an insurance-linked security.
 Trigger events may include natural or other perils of a specific size or magnitude that occur in a designated geographic region during a specified time period, and/or that involve losses or other metrics that exceed a specific amount.
 Natural perils include disasters such as hurricanes, earthquakes, windstorms, fires, floods and other weather-related occurrences, as well as mortality or longevity events.
 Non-natural perils include disasters resulting from human-related activity such as commercial and industrial accidents or business interruptions.
-There is no way to accurately predict whether a trigger events, insurance-linked securities may expose the portfolio to other risks, including but not limited to issuer (credit) default, adverse regulatory or jurisdictional interpretations and adverse tax consequences.
+There is no way to accurately predict whether a trigger event will occur and, accordingly, insurance-linked securities carry significant risk.
+In addition to the specified trigger events, insurance-linked securities may expose the portfolio to other risks, including but not limited to issuer (credit) default, adverse regulatory or jurisdictional interpretations and adverse tax consequences.
 Certain insurance-linked securities may have limited liquidity, or may be illiquid.
-The portfolio has limited transparency into the individual contracts underlying certain insurance-linked securities may be difficult to value.
+The portfolio has limited transparency into the individual contracts underlying certain insurance-linked securities, which may make the risk assessment of such securities more difficult.
+Certain insurance-linked securities may be difficult to value.